 First of all, this mouse comes with 5 DPI options.
 Many mice stop at 4, so this gives more flexibility to you to adjust the sensitivity.
 It can be suited to each game.
 There are also 7 buttons on the mouse, all of which can be programmed.

 As for the lighting, it uses the standard RGB LED.
 But even if it’s used in other devices, this still has distinct options.
 Another useful feature you’ll use a lot is the 5 memory profiles.
 This is a common inclusion in many gaming mice because we often play multiple games.
-Each profile can be assigned to a particular light color.
+Each profile can be assigned to a particularly light color.

 This mouse has a sleek design.
 It’s not adorned with too many curves and embellishments.
 The simplicity is what makes it perfect.
-You can install it on systems that run windows 2000/ME/XP/03/VISTA/7/8/10.
+You can install it on systems that run Windows 2000/ME/XP/03/VISTA/7/8/10.
 There’s also support for Mac OS.

 The design of this mouse is eye-catching.
-It looks futuristic and buff with all the buttons all over the body.
-This is a wireless mouse and priced at the upper limit of the range.
+It looks futuristic and buffs with all the buttons all over the body.
+This is a wireless mouse and is priced at the upper limit of the range.
 If you have $50 to spend on a mouse, this is a good pick.
 Although wireless, it automatically goes to sleep mode when not in use.
 This omits unnecessary power consumption.

 The battery capacity is 1000mAh which provides up to 70 hours of continuous use.
 It takes just 2 hours to charge it to full capacity.
 To ensure performance, a PixArt PMW3335 sensor is built into the system, which is terrific for gaming.
 The DPI is also adjustable up to 5 levels.

 Another incredible feature is the 1000 Hz polling rate, which interferes with on-screen pointer sensitivity.
 As the name suggests, this mouse is suitable for MMO games, but it can be just as useful for other genres.
-You probably have a doubt in the wireless connection.
+You probably have a doubt about the wireless connection.
 It’s understandable because latency often comes with a wireless connection.

-However, this particular product, it’s claimed that the data transmission is stable and timely even when there’s no cord in between.
+However, in this particular product, it’s claimed that the data transmission is stable and timely even when there’s no cord in between.
 Furthermore, the design makes it look bulky, but little did you know that the hump on the posterior has ergonomic benefits.

 It keeps you from hand fatigue.
 The mouse has 16 buttons that can be customized to the needs.